Anxiety brain fog happens when a person feels anxious and has difficulty concentrating or thinking clearly.

 Brain fog may make completing simple tasks more difficult.
-This may lead to worsening anxiety due to missed deadlines and conflict with work or loved ones.
+This may worsen anxiety due to missed deadlines and conflicts with work or loved ones.

-The right treatment can help with both anxiety itself and the brain fog it causes.
+The right treatment can help the anxiety and thus, the brain fog it causes.

-A doctor may also be able to recommend self-care strategies.
-People who are concerned about their anxiety or brain fog should not delay seeking help, especially if the symptoms are severe.
+A doctor may also recommend self-care strategies.
+People concerned about their anxiety or brain fog should not delay seeking help, especially if the symptoms are severe.